froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 ## Running specs across browsers

-So we can run different checks of a pattern depending on viewport size.
+So, we can run different checks of a pattern depending on viewport size.
 Now let's really take things up a notch by testing on across different browsers.

 In this article we will focus on commonly available desktop browsers.
 But Galen can be used to test on any browser that has a compatible Selenium WebDriver implementation.
 You can also use Selenium's grid capabilities to test on remote devices provided by testing services like BrowserStack or Sauce Labs.
+This opens up the possibility of testing across mobile device emulators and real devices.

 We're going to look at testing on Safari, Firefox and Chrome on MacOS.
 But there are WebDriver implementations for Microsoft Edge, Microsoft Internet Explorer, Opera, Android and iOS too.